 There’s no doubt that a smile is powerful.
-We all want beautiful, straight, pearly whites to show off.
+Of course, we all want beautiful, straight, white teeth.
 However, did you know smiles are often the first feature people notice about others?
 And that smiling at work brings better job performance?
 It’s true!

 Smiling at customers or clients gives them the impression that you’re happy to be at work.
 Seeing your smile will positively transfer to customers and clients, putting them in a better mood as well.

-Even if you don’t have a job, attending a job interview smiling is likely to land you the job than if you didn’t smile.
-A smile gives off a great first impression.
-It shows that you’re positive, confident, and generally happy to potentially work.
+Even if you don’t have a job, attending a job interview smiling is more likely to land you the job than if you didn’t smile.
+This is because a smile gives off a great first impression.
+It shows that you’re positive, confident, and generally happy to work potentially.

 What can I do if my smile is flawed?

-First and foremost, it’s important to keep in mind that there’s never a smile not worthy of being used.
-Any smile has the capability to rub off onto others in the workplace in a positive way.
+First and foremost, it’s essential to keep in mind that there’s never a smile not worthy of being used.
+Any smile can rub off onto others in the workplace positively.

-It’s truly powerful and provides a lot of opportunities to meet others, give off a good first impression, and put those around you in a good mood.
-People will think more highly of you when you show off your pearly whites.
-Secondly, if you’re still not quite confident enough with your smile, you can turn to many different dental procedures.
+It’s mighty and provides many opportunities to meet others, give off an excellent first impression, and put those around you in a good mood.
+First, people will think more highly of you when you show off your pearly whites.
+Secondly, if you’re still not confident enough with your smile, you can turn to many different dental procedures.

 Most common methods of tooth replacement are dentures (full or partial) and dental implants (permanent or removable).
 Cracked, chipped, or a severely discolored or stained tooth can be easily fixed (depending on the problem) with either dental bonding, veneers, a crown, or even a dental implant to replace it.